oldtechaa/SeekMIDI/README.md

 ### What is this repository for? ###

-This is the home of SeekMIDI, a simple graphical MIDI song editor offering multi-channel MIDI editing.
+This is the home of SeekMIDI, a simple graphical MIDI sequencer offering multi-channel MIDI sequencing.
 Look at [Seq24](https://launchpad.net/seq24/) for a slightly heavier example of what we mean.
 Written in Perl, SeekMIDI uses GTK+2 and Cairo to provide its GUI and MIDI-Perl to provide its MIDI handling system.
 We have released one version: 0.1.0.
 Please download it and try it out.
+For the latest features, you can also use git to download the latest master.
+We aim to keep master somewhat stable so as not to have to release as often.

 __Please keep in mind that SeekMIDI is still alpha software and features are constantly being implemented.__